White noise analysis: Applications

-In general terms, there are two features of white noise analysis which have been prominent in applications.
+In general terms, there are two features of white noise analysis that have been prominent in applications.

 First, white noise is a generalized stochastic process with independent values at each time.
 Hence it plays the role of a generalized system of independent coordinates, in the sense that in various contexts it has been fruitful to express more general processes occurring e.g. in engineering or mathematical finance, in terms of white noise.

 Second, the characterization theorem given above allows various heuristic expressions to be identified as generalized functions of white noise.
 This is particularly effective to attribute a well-defined mathematical meaning to so-called "functional integrals".
 Feynman integrals in particular have been given rigorous meaning for large classes of quantum dynamical models.

 Noncommutative extensions of the theory have grown under the name of quantum white noise, and finally, the rotational invariance of the white noise characteristic function provides a framework for representations of infinite-dimensional rotation groups.